corda/corda-docs-portal/content/en/docs/corda-enterprise/4.8/cordapps/writing-a-cordapp.md

 *module*
     A module is a software component or part of a program that contains one or more routines.
 *class*
+    A class defines a set of properties and methods that are common to all objects of one type.
 Classes are written in a defined structure to create a Java or Kotlin object.
-It defines a set of properties and methods that are common to all objects of one type.
 *dependency*
     When one object uses another object's function.